BEAR-Labs/FMS-Band/README.md

 ### Assembling the VD Circuit

-Solder pins for the output voltage node (Sig0), FSR400, and Source connection to the protoboard
+1. Solder pin headers for Sig0, FSR400, and Source onto the protoboard.
-> image of the pins
+   > *Image to be added*

-Solder all 7.5 kΩ resistors with enough room between it and the pins to create a junction
+2. Solder all 7.5 kΩ resistors to the protoboard, leaving space between the resistors and the pin headers.

-> Image to be added
+   > *Image to be added*

-Create a junction that connects one end of all the resistors and bring that connection to ground
+3. Connect one end of each 7.5 kΩ resistor together to form a junction, then solder that junction to GND.

-> Image to be added
+   > *Image to be added*

-Use one pin from Sig0 and connect to ground
-Use one pin from FSR400 and connect to +5v
+4. Connect one pin of the FSR400 header to +5V and one pin of the Sig0 header to GND.

-> Image to be added
+   > *Image to be added*

-Create a junction between the FSR400 pin header, Sig0 pin header, and the 7.5k resistor Solder a wire from Sig0 pin header and the resistor that connect to the FSR400 pin header
+5. Create a junction between the FSR400 pin header, the Sig0 pin header, and the free end of a 7.5 kΩ resistor, then solder a wire from the Sig0 header to the FSR400 header via the resistor.

-> Image to be added
+   > *Image to be added*